-Options in nanorc files take precedence over nano's defaults, and command-line options override nanorc settings.
-Also, options that do not take an argument are unset by default.
-So using the unset command is only needed when wanting to override a setting of the system's nanorc file in your own nanorc.
-Options that take an argument cannot be unset.
+Options that do not take an argument are unset by default.
+So using the unset command is only needed when wanting to override a setting from the system's nanorc file in your own nanorc.
+Options that take an argument cannot be unset, but can be assigned the empty string.